Phenakistoscope: Etymology and spelling

 The term phénakisticope was first used by the French company Alphonse Giroux et Compagnie in their application for an import license (29 May 1833) and this name was used on their box sets.
 Fellow Parisian publisher Junin also used the term 'phenakisticope' (both with and without the accent).

 Inventor Joseph Plateau did not give a name for the device when he first published about it in January 1833.
-Later in 1833 he used 'phénakisticope' in an article to refer to the published versions that he was not involved with.
-By then, he had an authorized set published first as Phantasmascope (by Ackermann in London), which some months later was changed into Fantascope for a new edition and sets by other animators.
+Later in 1833, he used 'phénakisticope' in an article to refer to the published versions that he was not involved with.
+By then, he had an authorized set published as Phantasmascope (by Ackermann in London), some months later changed into Fantascope for a new edition and sets by other animators.
 In many writings and presentations Plateau used both the terms phénakisticope and fantascope, seemingly accepting phénakisticope as the better-known name and holding on to fantascope as the name he preferred.

 The spelling 'phenakistiscope' was possibly introduced by lithographers Forrester & Nichol in collaboration with optician John Dunn; they used the title "The Phenakistiscope, or, Magic Disc" for their box sets, as advertised in September 1833.
 The corrupted part 'scope' was understood to be derived from Greek 'skopos', meaning "aim", "target", "object of attention" or "watcher", "one who watches" (or rather from σκοπεῖν skopein) and was quite common in the naming of optical devices (e.g. Telescope, Microscope, Kaleidoscope, Fantascope, Bioscope).

-The misspelling 'phenakistoscope' can already be found in 1835 in The American Journal of Science and Arts and later ended up as a standard name through encyclopedias, for instance in A Dictionary of Science, Literature, & Art (London, 1842)Iconographic Encyclopaedia of Science, Literature, and Art (New York, 1852).
+The misspelling 'phenakistoscope' appeared as early as 1835, in 'The American Journal of Science and Arts'.
+It became a standard spelling in encyclopedic publications, for instance found in A Dictionary of Science, Literature, & Art (London, 1842) and Iconographic Encyclopaedia of Science, Literature, and Art (New York, 1852).